henryw30/airbnb_crime_locator/README.md

 # Installation
-Make sure to download these repositories first:
+Clone this repository and make sure to download these repositories first:

 Stanford CoreNLP (unzip and know the absolute path to this directory): https://stanfordnlp.github.io/CoreNLP/download.html